Adding an Endorsement to a Rhode Island Teaching Certificate

 Step 2: Download the Application for Certification.
 Fill out all sections completely.

 Step 3.
 E-mail Licensure at firstname.lastname@example.org to request a letter of recommendation on WGU letterhead.
+The Certification Officer will complete the letter and mail it back to you in a sealed envelope for inclusion in your application packet.

 Step 4: Prepare the application fee for the new certification area.
 The fee varies depending on whether you have an initial license or a professional license and must be submitted in the form of a check or money order made payable to "General Treasurer - State of Rhode Island."